-Montevideo is the capital city of the Oriental Republic of Uruguay, the political and economic center of the country, and the administrative headquarters of the MERCOSUR.
+Lying on the River Plate, Montevideo is the capital city of the Oriental Republic of Uruguay, the political and economic center of the country, and the administrative headquarters of the MERCOSUR.
 With near one million and a half inhabitants, almost a half of the country's population, it is the largest city of Uruguay.
 It has a mild climate, with an annual average temperature of around 17°C, and four clearly distinguished seasons.

-Quality of life

-Due to its political, social and macroeconomic stability, Uruguay is one of the safest countries in the world, and this makes Montevideo a reference destination in the River Plate region and in Latin America.
-In 2017 Mercer Human Resources ranked Montevideo as the Latin American city with the best quality of life.
+The quality of life of Uruguayans stands out in the region.
+Due to its political, social and macroeconomic stability, Uruguay is one of the safest countries in the world.
+In 2006 Mercer Human Resources ranked Montevideo as the Latin American city with the best quality of life.